open5e/open5e/content/srd/magic-items.md

 > If you press **button 2**, the rod’s flanged head folds

-down and two crescent-­‐‑shaped blades spring out, transforming the rod into a magic battleaxe that grants a +3 bonus to attack and damage rolls made with it.
+down and two crescent-­shaped blades spring out, transforming the rod into a magic battleaxe that grants a +3 bonus to attack and damage rolls made with it.

 > If you press **button 3**, the rod’s flanged head folds

-down, a spear point springs from the rod’s tip, and the rod’s handle lengthens into a 6-­‐‑foot haft, transforming the rod into a magic spear that grants a
+down, a spear point springs from the rod’s tip, and the rod’s handle lengthens into a 6-­foot haft, transforming the rod into a magic spear that grants a

 +3 bonus to attack and damage rolls made with it.